You wanna get hiiiigh?

 I knew it was something I wanted to experience during my 48 hours in Amsterdam and boy, it did not disappoint!

-I’ve put together a complete guide to getting high for the first time in Amsterdam.
-Find out what type of strain to buy if you’ve never touched cannabis, the etiquette rules to follow and some of the best coffeeshops in the city to visit and more.
+I’ve put together a complete Amsterdam coffeeshop guide for first-timers.
+Find out what type of strain to buy if you’ve never touched cannabis, the etiquette rules to follow, the best Amsterdam and more.

 Table of Contents